 A: The College IT staff will provide technical support related to the connection to the College wireless network and Internet as well as printing.
 For software issues, we recommend using the ‘help’ menu or support feature of the website for the software itself.
 For hardware issues, you will need to contact a computer Technical Support service or the company where you bought the device.
 Unfortunately, the College IT staff cannot attempt to repair personal devices, as this will invalidate warranties and insurance policies.
 The device is owned by you, not the College.
 As a consequence, the responsibility of the maintenance and updating of apps is the responsibility of students and parents.
 The College IT department can offer advice and guidance regarding this.

 Q: Will the school provide spare devices while my device is being repaired?

-A: A bank of College laptops will be made available for students should their device be unavailable due to repairs.
+A: College laptops are available for students should their device be unavailable due to repairs.
 These devices will be clearly labelled as College property and the loan time will be restricted to a maximum of two weeks.
-There will be no charge for this loan, but a parent and the student will be required to sign an agreement before the loan device is allocated.
-We recommend
+There will be no charge for this loan.

 Q: Where is the device stored each day?

 A: The student device is to be stored in the student locker when not being used in class.
 The locker should remain locked with appropriate padlock at all times, and the device should not remain on College grounds after the conclusion of the school day.